krukgit/typhon/README.md

 https://downgit.github.io/#/home?url=https://github.com/huh88/typhon/tree/master/ExtraJsonAndMp3
 The json file also goes in the Typhon folder on your android device.

-When moving the accentAudio to the Typhon folder, if you just connect your phone via cable to your pc drag the files over its literally gonna take days.
+When moving the accentAudio to the Typhon folder, if you just connect your phone via cable to your pc and drag the files over its literally gonna take days.
 I would reccomend using ADB push.
-In windows, just open cmd and navigate to the folder containing the accentAudio folder.
+In windows, when have set up adb and have your android connected, navigate to the folder containing the accentAudio folder in cmd.
 Then run this command:

 adb push accentAudio /sdcard/Typhon